-Arrests may cloud district-switching Republican’s comeback
+Former lawmaker’s planned congressional comeback clouded

 In May 2018, Parnas posted a photo of himself and David Correia, his business partner who is also charged, with Sessions in his Capitol Hill office.
 The caption read: “Hard at work!!”

-Flores, who has served a decade in Congress, had already slammed Sessions’ planned run in an op-ed, calling it “unacceptable that someone from outside” the district would “attempt to drop in and to try to elbow his way to the front of the line.”
+Sessions was the congressman for Texas’ wealthy elite in Dallas, where he was popular with the big-donor class.
+But he is now trying to shift to a district that is 90% rural and carpeted with farms and ranches while encompassing Texas A&M and Baylor.

+Democrats don’t see it as a pickup opportunity in 2020, though Flores says it’s not a “slam-dunk” district for Republicans.

-Similarly, GOP operatives in Washington said few in the party leadership there or in Texas were encouraging Sessions to run even before the revelations — arguing that last year’s loss revealed him to be a flawed candidate.
+Similarly, GOP operatives in Washington said few in the party there or in Texas were encouraging Sessions to run even before the revelations — arguing that last year’s loss revealed him to be a flawed candidate.

-Still, Lance Phillips, chairman of the Republican Party in Limestone County, part of what would be Sessions’ new district, said he polled area party leaders in the area before personally urging Sessions to run and found a lot of support since no other major candidate was emerging to replace Flores.
+Still, Lance Phillips, chairman of the Republican Party in Limestone County, part of what would be Sessions’ new district, said he polled area GOP leaders before urging Sessions to run and found a lot of support since no other major candidate was emerging to replace Flores.

 Phillips also said he and others were excited by Sessions’ past experience and seniority in Congress, which would help restore some of the congressional clout Texas is losing with so many House retirements.
 He said Thursday’s arrests won’t change that — and suggested that the case was politically motivated.

-“They’ve been so flooded with the fake news on all of the different stuff that a lot of this doesn’t really grab hold of anybody anymore,” said Phillips, who noted that — before redistricting — Sessions once represented the part of Texas where he will now be running.

-He added: “This is a swat at him.
+“They’ve been so flooded with the fake news on all of the different stuff that a lot of this doesn’t really grab hold of anybody anymore,” said Phillips, who added: “This is a swat at him.
 I’m sure the Democrats don’t want Pete back up there because he gave them a real hard time last time.”

 Sessions, 64, announced his plans to run in Flores’ district without yet moving there.
 He was the House GOP’s campaign chairman in 2010, when the Republicans took back the chamber in the first midterm election under then-President Barack Obama.
 He seldom faced a real reelection challenge until last year while serving as chairman of the powerful House Rules Committee.

 Sessions says he’s been friends with Giuliani for more than 30 years but does not know of his business or legal activities in Ukraine.
-He also said he could not confirm he was “Congressman 1,” but that if he was, he could not have had any knowledge or involvement in the scheme.
+He also says he could not confirm he was “Congressman 1,” but that if he was, he could not have had any knowledge or involvement in the scheme.

-So far, Sessions remains the only major Republican planning to run in the primary for Flores’ seat — though the Texas filing deadline is still two months away.
+So far, no major Republican has emerged to run in the primary for Flores’ seat against Sessions — though Texas’ filing deadline is still two months away.

 Wes Lloyd, among a handful of Republicans in the district considering a run, said Sessions should go back home if he wants a GOP majority again in the House.